How to Draw Wet Anime Hair Step by Step

 Anime and manga scenes involving rain, baths and swimming are all very likely to show wet hair.
 The same can be true for action scenes involving water or even a character that’s simply sweating a lot.

-Dry Anime Hair
+Dry Anime Hair Drawing

-Specifics of Wet Hair
+Specifics of Drawing Wet Hair

 How to Draw Anime and Manga Hair – Female